updated June 23, 2026

 Also well known and often quoted is a daily devotional book, “My Utmost for His Highest”, by Oswald Chambers.
 Some consider it the most beloved devotional book of all time.

-Here is an excerpt from the devotional for July 25 in which he reflects on Matthew 5:3-10.
+In this excerpt from the devotional for July 25 Chambers reflects on “astonishing discomfort” described in Matthew 5:3-10.

 “The Beatitudes seem merely mild and beautiful precepts for all unworldly and useless people but of little practical use in the stern world in which we live.